Code-Institute-Submissions/MS1-Between-the-lines/README.md

 When I finally realized my mistake after re-watching the relevant videos on Code institute lessons, I started this new repositary, trying not to make that mistake anymore.
 This reason explains in this repository, most of the commits related to index.html, meeting.html and community.html are done with few times intervals.

+I also realized at the end of my project that using pictures of books covers could lead to copyright issues.
+I then, replace all of them by icons instead.

 # Tests

 _W3C HTML Validator_ - I run my codes through the validator :